UK's Ofcom to cut cost of switching superfast broadband provider

 ECONOMIC CASE

-BT says it charges the same for fiber access to some 70 operators, including TalkTalk and Sky, as it does to its own retail division.
+BT says it charges the same for fibre access to some 70 operators, including TalkTalk and Sky, as it does to its own retail division.

 Ofcom did, however, propose it could intervene in the setting of the margin between the wholesale price BT charges and the price to its customers to promote competition.